deadlyvipers/dojo_rules/introduction.md

 I am the github master

-My favorite code school path is the git path.
+My favorite code school path is the JavaScript path.